nexxyz/pyserialoscd/README.md

 ## What it does
 Right now, the main grid functionalities are there.
 I have tested it with my neotrellis-monome using "Monome Home.maxpat".
-Almost everything works, only the "map test" using "vari-bright" is buggy.
+Almost everything works, only the "map test" using "vari-bright" is buggy, and some functions that the neotrellis-monome did not implement are missing.

 It also supports, in theory, multiple devices.
 I have not implemented anything around tilt, arc or other devices than grids (yet - if there's demand I might do that).
 I am sure if it works with grids that are not 16x8.